PixelJunk: Series 1

 The first series of PixelJunk games are all described by Q-Games president Dylan Cuthbert as having "simplicity, familiarity, and originality" in common.
 Games in the first series are also two-dimensional and run in 1080p HD at 60fps.

 Series 2

 The second series was planned concurrently with the first.
 In 2008, Cuthbert suggested that games of the second series could "take some of the old 3D looks and bring them up to the full HD kind of style."
-He later confirmed Series 2 would "venture into aesthetically pleasing 3D."
+He later confirmed Series 2 would "venture into aesthetically pleasing 3D," though not all releases in the series are 3D.